rejwanahmed007/Academic_Projects/Academic/4. Web Technologies (PHP, JavaScript)/README.md

 **Course Info:**
-This course is all about learning basic “C#” programming language along with the implementation of database.
-The course offers C# programming along with strong OOP concept.
-During this course I built a desktop-based software named “Railway Management System” as the final project of this course.
-For database I used MS SQL (basic SQL queries) and Metro Modern UI for window-based application.
+This course is all about learning Web Technlogies like HTML, CSS, XML, JSON, JavaScript, PHP, AJAX etc. along with the implementation of database.
+During this course I built a web-based software named “Train Ticketing System” as the final project of this course.
+For database I used MySQL.

 **Project Info:**

 **Introduction:**

-Railway Management System is designed to support in a beautiful way for tracking, prioritizing, and solving passengers’ tickets purchasing problem.
-Using this system any passenger can easily check train info, route plan, train schedule, ticket price etc.  This project presents a facility which is used to reserve seats, cancellation of reservation and different types of route enquiries.
+Train ticketing System is designed to support in a beautiful way for tracking, prioritizing, and solving passengers’ tickets purchasing problem.
+Using this system any passenger can easily buy tickets from a long distance or remote area by just accessing this system through internet as this system is a web-based application.
+This project presents a facility which is used to reserve seats, cancellation of reservation and different types of route enquiries.
 It maintains all admin, customer manager, passenger information, train schedule & reservation details etc.

 **Requirement Analysis:**